When Should You Stress Test Your Unique Value Proposition?

 If you want to grow and increase performance, your unique value proposition is worth your time and effort to get right.
 We define your unique value proposition as what clearly sets you apart in the eyes of your target clients.
 If you are getting increased pricing pressure, losing key deals, having difficulty getting above the noise, seeing dips in customer retention, or lacking high levels of employee and customer referrals, it is probably time to stress test your unique value proposition with your target customers.

-Companies that differentiate themselves from the pack create a competitive advantage and improve their ability to make smart choices about how to market, price, prospect, sell, win deals, serve clients, and allocate resources.
+Companies that differentiate themselves from the pack create a lasting competitive edge and improve their ability to make smart choices about how to market, price, prospect, sell, win deals, serve clients, and allocate resources.

 Keys to the Power of a Unique Value Proposition

 Sadly, too many companies either have an inward-looking, self-inflated, cliched, or easily comparable explanation of why they are better, faster, and/or cheaper.
-They forget that most buyers believe that they have many options.
+They forget that most buyers believe that they have many viable options at their disposal.

 The best value propositions make credible promises to solve important customer problems with quantifiable value in a way that competitors cannot easily match.
 The real power of a unique differentiator is in its: